rkalendar/KmerDistance/README.md

 ## KmersPattern
-## Identifications of genetic similarity or the distance between genomic sequences.
+## Identifications of genetic similarity or the distance between genomic sequences (In approximate string matching).

 ## Author
 Ruslan Kalendar